Personalized DNA-Based Nutrition Plan

 Which diet is more effective for you and your unique physiology?
 Should you follow a low-carb diet or a low-fat diet?
 Do you have a sweet tooth or taste for fat-laden treats?

-The 49 trait reports provide risk assessments, trait explanations, and recommendations.
+Nutrition Package includes 49 trait reports that provide risk assessments, trait explanations, and recommendations.
 In each report, you will discover which genetic variations contribute to your predisposition and learn about the scientific basis for your assessment.
-You will also receive recommendations based on your assessments and resources to further inform your decision-making.

 Nutrition reports are categorized into six groups: